suborbital/docs/website/docs/how-to/deploy/cloud-deployment/configure-capabilities.md

 * SQL databases
 * Static files

 You can configure each capability.
-If you disable all capabilities, your users' functions will not be able to access the "outside world" in any way.
+If you disable all capabilities, your users' extensions will not be able to access the "outside world" in any way.

 To configure capabilities, edit the `scc-config.yaml` file that `subo` created for you in your `suborbital/config` directory:
 ```yaml